 Women in California were granted the freedom to own land in 1849 when it became a state and it was written into the California Constitution.
 The fear was that Mexican women who married English-speaking settlers would lose their land to their husbands.

 She died in 1878 claiming she was 139 years old.
-It is more likely that she was 112, which was miraculous during that time period.
+It is more likely that she was 112, which was miraculous during that period.

 The women of transportation